axseinga/js-slider-gallery/README.md

 ### The challenge

 The goal was to create a slider image gallery based on vanilla Javascript and Customs Events and learn how to work in someone else's code.
+I was not allowed to change any HTML or CSS.

 The functionality of the slider: